 People who are accepted into any of these programs are granted a Canadian Immigrant Visa.

 This permanent resident visa allows the individual to move to Canada.

-To qualify for Express Entry into Canada, you must qualify for one of the following programs:
+To meet Express Entry requirements, you must qualify for one of the following programs:

 To be eligible to apply for this program, you have to have worked for at least one year in a skilled, professional or technical position at a Canadian company.
 You must also pass a language test.

 You don’t qualify for the CEC if you’re self-employed.
 Some foreigners who attend university in Canada gain experience working at a co-op or interning.
 Those positions don’t count as skilled, professional or technical positions within the Canadian workforce.

 However, the CEC is ideal for people who graduate from a Canadian university or college.